 - Racing to Justice by John A. Powell

 - The Racial Equity Theory of Change from the Aspen Institute

 We seek to develop best practices in collaboration with members and practitioners in Educational Equity, Economic Inclusion, Inclusive Leadership, Building Innovative Inclusive Ecosystems and Mentoring.
 Are you interested in working with NACCE's Equity & Diversity Center of Practice?
-Fill out the form to connect with NACCE's Director of Innovation and Equity and Center of Practice Leader Jeff Smith.
+Complete the form below to connect with us.

 NACCE developed a mentoring council in partnership with the Verizon Foundation to bring STEM and entrepreneurial education with a mentoring component to seven historically Black colleges and universities and three community colleges.

 The North Carolina HBCU luncheon in Raleigh at the Hilton Raleigh North Hills in November of 2019 was the inaugural event for the NACCE’s North Carolina Community of Practice.
 It focused specifically on how community colleges/HBCUs can collaborate to increase diversity in technical fields.
 We learned about the work these colleges were doing surrounding entrepreneurship and innovation, their future plans and desires for entrepreneurship curriculum and programs, and strategized about ways we can collaborate.

 Economic Equity and Inclusion Breakfast

 NACCE and North Carolina Central University's School of Business sponsored an Economic Equity & Inclusion Breakfast celebrating 2020's National Entrepreneurship Week in February.